Mintbase/Grants-Program/applications/bright_treasury.md

 ### Community engagement
 It is our priority to make the BrightTreasury app a living part of the community’s life and as such, we plan on several informational activities such as:
-- We want to ask Polkadot blog team to kindly agree on us publishing two articles on their blog (https://polkadot.network/blog/): one at the beginning of the project, second as a tutorial at the end of the project
+- We want to ask Mintbase blog team to kindly agree on us publishing two articles on their blog (https://polkadot.network/blog/): one at the beginning of the project, second as a tutorial at the end of the project
 - We will also submit an article to Medium at the end of the project, presenting the application and its potential contribution
 - Two blog posts on our Bright Inventions blog https://brightinventions.pl/blog